-Units that wish to use clinical faculty appointments must first include in their departmental documents the specific criteria that apply to these positions and the processes to be used for appointment, reappointment, annual evaluations and promotion.
-Under certain circumstances, to be set forth in the units' respective departmental documents, persons appointed to clinical track or tenure track appointments may make a one-time transfer from their appointed track to the other.
-Approval of the departmental document revisions will follow the regular process.

-Persons appointed to these ranks may expect to be promoted on the basis of demonstrated individual merit in relationship to their association with the university's mission and within their discipline.
-Each higher rank demands a higher level of accomplishment consistent with the expectations based on specific criteria, standards, and guidelines developed by departmental faculty in consultation with the department head or chair and the appropriate dean.
-Department heads/chairs are expected to notify faculty members regarding their progress toward or readiness for promotion review.
+Units that wish to use these faculty appointments must first include in their departmental documents the specific criteria that apply to these positions and the processes to be used for appointment, reappointment, annual evaluations and promotion.
+Persons appointed to the rank of professor of practice may be promoted to senior professor of practice on the basis of demonstrated individual merit in relationship to their association with the university's mission and within their discipline.
+The senior professor of practice position demands a higher level of accomplishment consistent with the expectations based on specific criteria, standards, and quidelines developed by departmental faculty in consultation with the department head/-or-chair and the appropriate dean.
+Department heads/chairs are expected to notify faculty members regarding the progress of professor(s) of practice toward or readiness for promotion review, per program/department review